 - Cost synergies in excess of $20 million achieved from production footprint rationalization, SG&A reduction and procurement efficiencies

-- Increased exit optionality – increased ability to access U.S. capital markets, which facilitated an IPO in 2015
+- Increased exit optionality – facilitated access to U.S. capital markets, leading to a recapitalization of the business at the time of the merger and an IPO in 2015

 - Following the merger, and prior to going public, the company completed a further six acquisitions expanding its presence across its existing geographies and significantly enhancing its presence in China and Mexico.
 In addition, the company added a range of complementary products to its consumer business and generated significant cost synergies.